gueneumann/Wikidata-Toolkit-Examples/README-GN.md

 23250000 entities -> index via "id"
 End at:	11:35

+#Extracting Text from WikiPedia Dumps

+Do run this on all 22 relevant Wikipedia sites for which I have UD languages

-# Adding Wikipedia page extraction
+## Adding Wikipedia page extraction

 I installed via Maven the following package: https://bitbucket.org/axelclk/info.bliki.wiki/wiki/Home